 2 min read

-The world’s most valuable skill is critical thinking.
+Master the world’s most valuable skill

-I know, because I wasted many years and tens of thousands of dollars becoming skilled in the technical elements of strategic planning, business cases and performance reviews.
+I know because I wasted many years and tens of thousands of dollars becoming skilled in the technical elements of strategic planning, business cases and performance reviews.

 Here are 3 decision-making frameworks that will save you dozens of painful hours trying to learn critical thinking for yourself:

-1. Chip and Dan Heath's WRAP Framework
+Chip and Dan Heath's WRAP Framework

 • W - Widen your Options